WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_9.md

 Yet another said, "I will follow you, Lord, but let me first say farewell to those at my home."

 ###### 62
-Jesus said to him, **"No one who puts his hand to the plow and looks back is fit for the kingdom of God."** ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Jesus said to him, **"No one who puts his hand to the plow and looks back is fit for the kingdom of God."**

 ***